gamita/demo-rl-supply-chain/README.md

 Penalties are negative rewards such like following.

 - Chance loss = -2
-- Ship loss = -2
+- Shipment loss = -2
 - Double Over Stock = -1 ( when retailer's (or factory's) inventory quantity is greater than 60 (or 120). )
 - Triple Over Stock = -2 ( when retailer's (or factory's) inventory quantity is greater than 90 (or 180). )

 #### Reward Example:

-if the retailer happens a chance loss and factory has double over stock,
+If the retailer causes a chance loss and the factory has double over stock,
 then Reward = Base Point + Total Penalty = 1 + (-2 -1) = -2 .

-if the retailer/factory happens no chance/ship loss and has no over stock,
+If both retailer and factory cause no chance/shipment loss and have no overstock,
 then Reward = Base Point + Total Penalty = 1 + 0 = 1 .